Sustainable food system: Food distribution

 In food distribution, increasing food supply is a production problem, as it takes time for products to get marketed, and as they wait to get distributed the food goes to waste.
 Despite the fact that throughout all food production an estimated 20-30% of food is wasted, there have been efforts to combat this issue, such as campaigns conducted to promote limiting food waste.
 However, due to insufficient facilities and practices as well as huge amounts of food going unmarketed or harvested due to prices or quality, food is wasted through each phase of its distribution.
 Another factor for lack of sustainability within food distribution includes transportation in combination with inadequate methods for food handling throughout the packing process.
 Additionally, poor or long conditions for food in storage and consumer waste add to this list of factors for inefficiency found in food distribution.
 In 2019, though global production of calories kept pace with population growth, there are still more than 820 million people who have insufficient food and many more consume low-quality diets leading to micronutrient deficiencies.

 Some modern tendencies in food distribution also create bounds in which problems are created and solutions must be formed.
 One factor includes growth of large-scale producing and selling units in bulk to chain stores which displays merchandising power from large scale market organizations as well as their mergence with manufactures.
 In response to production, another factor includes large scale distribution and buying units among manufacturers in development of food distribution, which also affects producers, distributors, and consumers.
 Another main factor involves protecting public interest, which means better adaptation for product and service, resulting in rapid development of food distribution.
 A further factor revolves around price maintenance, which creates pressure for lower prices, resulting in higher drive for lower cost throughout the whole food distribution process.
 An additional factor comprises new changes and forms of newly invented technical processes such as developments of freezing food, discovered through experiments, to help with distribution efficiency.
 Another factor is new technical developments in distributing machinery to meet the influence of consumer demands and economic factors.
 Lastly, one more factor includes government relation to businesses and those who petition against it in correlation with anti-trust laws due to large scale business organizations and the fear of monopoly contributing to changing public attitude.

+In medium/high income countries, retailers discard an excess of food waste that is viable for human consumption.
+For example, in the EU an estimated 4 million tons of food is wasted anuually by the Retail/Wholesale sector, which is equivalent to 8kg per capita.
+Unreasonably high food standards contribute to this waste.
+For example, it is estimated that half of the edible supply of Zimbabwean mango is thrown out due to failure of aromatic and visual standards.